Here you will find all the key information on settlement if you are a CfD Generator.

 Arrow

-LCCC has published a ‘Strike Price Adjustment Guidance’ which is intended to help CfD Generators understand the series of calculations that result in a Generators Annual Adjusted Strike Price.
+LCCC published ‘Strike Price Adjustment Guidance’ which is intended to help CfD Generators understand the series of calculations that result in a Generators Annual Adjusted Strike Price.
 The document provides non-binding guidance and simplified worked examples of Strike Price adjustments for all contracts.

 For more information about how Strike Prices are used, please see the Contracts for Difference page.
 For more information about how Strike Prices are adjusted please see the Indexation section of the LCCC Payments page.